 Depending on the municipality you need to go to through, you might have several types of food vendor license available.
 For example, sometimes there’s the option for a temporary license.
 This would be needed for situations where your business will only be selling food for a limited time, such as a single festival or street fair.

 You might also have the option of a restricted food vendor license.
-These restrict sales to the certain area of town or on certain property, such as a public park or commercial area.
+These restrict sales to a certain area of town or on certain property, such as a public park or commercial area.
 On the other hand, unrestricted licenses allow sales in all locations with no restrictions.

 In some places, a food vendor license might be limited or unlimited.
-Limited licenses only allow you to sell prepackaged food and have less strenuous requirements for the health inspection.
+Limited licenses only allow you to sell prepackaged food and have less strenuous requirements for health inspection.
 Unlimited licenses allow you to sell both packaged and prepared foods.
 The permit fees can vary on these two licenses so it might be worth it to pursue a limited license if it would cover your business’ needs.